phoihos/vscode-git-commit-message-editor/README.md

 ![Demo Editor 2](./images/readme/demo_editor_2.png)

-Type commit messages with **IntelliSense** feature, and then save it.
+Type commit messages with **IntelliSense** feature and then save it.
 The **Source Control** Input Box be filled with the message you typed.

 ![Demo Editor 3](./images/readme/demo_editor_3.gif)

 If you don't want to close the commit message editor window after saving, change `gitCommitMessageEditor.editor.keepAfterSave` option to `true`.
-Note that auto-focusing to the **Source Control** view only work with the option is `false`.
+Note that auto-focusing to the **Source Control** view only works with the option is `false`.

 > **Note:** The commit message editor **does not actually create** a `workspace/.git/COMMIT_EDITMSG` file.
-The file IO operations is handled by the VFS (Virtual File System).
+The file IO operations are handled by the VFS (Virtual File System).

 ### IntelliSense